kallu/aws-templates/vpc-fw/README.md

-## AWS Inspection and Egress VPCs template
+## AWS Inspection and Edge VPCs template

 Below is based on the implementation of **"3) North-South: Centralized internet egress"** from AWS blog [Deployment models for AWS Network Firewall](https://aws.amazon.com/blogs/networking-and-content-delivery/deployment-models-for-aws-network-firewall/)

 ### Template features
-* 3 VPCs; internal + external inspection and egress
+* 3 VPCs; internal + external inspection and edge
 * Subnets for each AZ in all VPCs
 * One layer of subnets to host TGW attachments
 * One layer of subnets to host Network Firewall or NAT Gateways.
-* Internet gataway attached to egress VPC
+* Internet gataway attached to edge VPC
-* Public NAT gateway for each AZ in egress VPC
+* Public NAT gateway for each AZ in edge VPC
 * Option to use pre-allocated EIPs for Public NAT gateways
 * 2 Network Firewall deployed across all AZs in internal and external inspection VPCs